yokecd/blog/src/data/blog/helm-compatibility.md

   However, I have plans to remove this limitation.
 For more information, see this <a href="https://github.com/yokecd/yoke/issues/126">issue</a>.
 </div>

-This wouldn't be a [yoke](https://github.com/yokecd/yoke) blog without a technical deep dive into how all of this works.
+This wouldn't be a [yoke](https://github.com/yokecd/yoke) blog without a little bit of a demonstration in code.

+All we need to remember, is that a Flight is an **runnable program** that writes resources to **stdout**.

+Our program is going to need to include and run the Chart.
+The following is an example written in **Go** of how to do exactly that.
+Let's begin!

-WebAssembly modules do not have access to the filesystem or network.
+Remember, WebAssembly modules do not have access to the filesystem or network.
 That means we need to _embed_ the Chart into our program.

 Thankfully, since Go 1.16, this is easy to do using Go's `embed` package: